Bible Lands Study Tour:

 Flights: The price of the trip includes airfare from RDU airport.
 We will be flying United Airlines from RDU to Newark, NJ.
 There will be options for connecting flights to RDU and Newark.
 From Newark, we will fly non-stop to Tel-Aviv, Israel.

-Registration: Registration forms will be available in print and online formats.
-A $250.00 depost is required to be submitted with the registration form; both are due by January 1, 2017.
+Registration: Registration has now ended.
 Payment can be made by check and mailed to the Divinity School, or online through the online payment portal (above).
 The deposit is non-refundable after February 1, 2017.

 Contact: Peter Donlon

 May 13 (Saturday) – We depart from Raleigh-Durham or other airports for Newark, where we will board an overnight, non-stop flight to Tel-Aviv, Israel.

 May 14 (Sunday) – We arrive in the morning to be met by Doron Heiliger, one of Israel’s finest and most experienced guides.
 We board our luxury motor coach and drive first to the seacoast city of Caesarea Maritima, the Roman capital of Israel.
 We then visit the strategic city of Megiddo, home to more than 20 layers of civilization, and Jesus’ hometown of Nazareth.
 We end the day with dinner and overnight at Nof Ginosar, our hotel on the shores of the Sea of Galilee.